 Materials you’ll need: Green and brown paint, a large sheet of white paper, Alpha-bits cereal and glue.

 How to make it: Position a large piece of white paper vertically on a table.
 Brush brown paint onto the underside of your child’s forearm, from elbow to wrist, then press your child’s arm vertically onto the bottom portion of the paper to make the tree trunk.
-Brush green paint onto your child’s palm and help her press it onto the paper, creating three to four handprints that fan out at the top of the trunk.
+Brush green paint onto your child’s palm and help them press it onto the paper, creating three to four handprints that fan out at the top of the trunk.
 These become the branches of the tree.
-While the paint dries, have your child list several things she’s grateful for.
-Depending on her age, have her spell out the items on her list with the alphabet cereal or do it for her.
+While the paint dries, have your child list several things they’re grateful for.
+Depending on their age, have them spell out the items on their list with the alphabet cereal or do it for them.
 Together, paste the words onto the green “branches.”

 One of the most popular (and simplest!) ways to teach children to be thankful is to start a gratitude jar.
 At Craft Your Happiness you can find some beautiful printable cards to use for every member of the family—including the littest ones—to list something they’re grateful for.
 Drop your notes of gratitude into a jar, and at the end of the week (or month or even year), sit down as a family and go through them together.
 “Keeping a family gratitude jar where anyone in the family can jot an appreciation down is a perfect way to foster greater awareness of our blessings,” Bergeron says.
 “Going through your jar on special occasions, like Thanksgiving, is a surefire way to engender warm family feelings.”